 (annual private philanthropy as a % of GDP)

 A number of studies have been undertaken to compare the charitable giving of various countries in fair ways—adjusting for differences in standards of living, population, and so forth.
-All end up showing about the same relationship that is charted here: Americans are about twice as generous in their private giving as kissing cousins like the British and Canadians, and up to 20 times as charitable as the residents of some other developed nations.
+All end up showing about the same relationship that is charted here: Americans are about twice as generous in their private giving as our kissing cousins the Canadians, and 3-15 times as charitable as the residents of other developed nations.
 Americans also volunteer more than almost any other wealthy people.

 (All patterns courtesy of GraphicsFuel.com)